 Upload print ready artwork

-Simple design service
+Simple design service for printed banners

 We do offer a simple design service which is available on the artwork section of the ordering process.
 This service is for basic artwork and costs £20+vat.
 For this fee, you get 30 minutes of studio time.
 If you use this service, please upload any logos or images along with a detailed artwork brief.
 Our simple design service is limited to basic artwork designs, and you can use this service if you require adjustment to an existing design or require a simple artwork generated.
-If you send over a complicated design brief, which is either not achievable or goes over the specified 30 minutes, then we will contact you before starting any design work.
+If you send over a complicated design brief, which is either not achievable or goes over the specified 30 minutes, we will contact you before starting any design work.

 We accept artwork files in the following formats.